-As a favourite pantry staple, the sweet potato can be a “go to” low-cal ( about 105 in an average sized spud) healthy addition to many meals.
-Because of its high nutritional value , vegans and vegetarians often choose it for its high fiber and how it adds substance to a meal.
-The sweet potato is fat free and totally healthy carb!
+As a favorite pantry staple, the sweet potato can be a “go-to” low-cal ( about 105 in an average-sized spud) healthy addition to many meals.
+Because of its high nutritional value, vegans and vegetarians often choose it for its high fiber and how it adds substance to a meal.
+The sweet potato is a fat-free and totally healthy carb!

 Grilled Sweet Potato

-The earliest cooking form of any starch based, grill is applied to sweet potato too.
-Simply put, just throw a sweet potato directly on the grill, charcoal or open fire.
-When done, just remove the shell and consume the flesh, as it is naturally sweet without need for any additional seasoning.
+The earliest cooking form of any starch-based, grill is applied to sweet potato too.
+Simply put, just throw a sweet potato directly on the grill, charcoal, or open fire.
+When done, just remove the shell and consume the flesh, as it is naturally sweet without the need for any additional seasoning.

 Grilled ‘bake’ or Indirect grilled Sweet Potato

-This method of cooking is like baking, but instead on the grill, thus is more applicable toward outside cooking while still preserve the moisture.
+This method of cooking is like baking, but instead, on the grill, this is more applicable toward outside cooking while still preserve the moisture.
 This is done by wrapping sweet potato with foil before grilling.
 The result will be unstained sweet potato the can be split open and consume just like baking.